 I’ve been developing and exploring this framework with clients and partners for a few years now and figured it was time to publicly write more about it, especially given how much of it informs the book I’m writing.
-In this series, we’ll discuss the different steps and stages in the Business Lifecycle for small and microbusinesses and how to get through these cycles without the overwhelm and the feeling that “you just can’t get it right”.
+In this series, we’ll discuss the different steps and stages in the business life cycle for small businesses and microbusinesses and how to get through these cycles without the overwhelm and the feeling that “you just can’t get it right.”

 If you take a look at business literature, what you’ll notice is there’s a pretty big gulch between when you want to start a business and when your business is already established and growing.
 There’s this very crucial gap when you’ve already started, but you’re not big and sustainable enough to use much of what’s there.
 Businesses at this stage and scale are really hard to put your finger on what exactly they are, what the right size of it is – and frankly they’re not big enough and making enough money for most consultants and the people who write about businesses to pay attention to.
 You’re too small to matter.

 Something is fundamentally wrong when 90% of our businesses are too small to matter and only 10% actually get the growing concern.
-Those businesses that are in that gap after they’ve started and before they’ve gotten big enough – to say over twenty people – need the concern and counsel of the traditional business world.
+Those businesses that are in that gap after they’ve started and before they’ve gotten big enough – to, say, more than 20 people – need the concern and counsel of the traditional business world.

 Fundamentally, what we have to remember when we’re getting business counsel is what we need to do really depends on where we are.
 (Click to tweet – thanks!)
 This discussion will give you the landscape of where you might be, so you know what you need to do to take steps going forward.